Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Discussion

 Compared to the HSC-SSP bright-star mask approach, Skykatana generalizes the concept from static survey products to a reproducible procedural pipeline.
-The resulting maps are automatically extensible to any region, filter, completeness threshold, or user-defined magnitude-radius relation.
-Relative to MOCpy, which focuses on set operations over MOCs, Skykatana operates at much higher pixel orders and retains explicit boolean semantics for every sparse pixel.
+The resulting maps are automatically extensible to arbitrary sky regions, filters, completeness thresholds, and user-defined magnitude--radius relations.
+Relative to \texttt{mocpy}, which focuses on set operations over multi-order coverage maps, Skykatana operates at substantially higher pixel orders and retains explicit boolean semantics at the sparse-pixel level, enabling fine-grained control over mask geometry.